atterpac/refresh/README.md

 git_ignore = true

 # Runs process in the background and doesnt restart when a refresh is triggered
+# Vite dev and other processes take varying durations and the following commands might rely on them being "complete"
+# This is where setting background_check = true and using a callback in golang library to confirm its state
 [config.background]
 cmd="vite dev"